 In honor of National Hispanic Heritage Month, Sept.
 15-Oct.
-15, the NATA Now blog will highlight some of NATA’s Hispanic/Latinx members who are advancing the athletic training profession through research.
+15, the NATA Now blog is highlighting some of NATA’s Hispanic/Latinx athletic training members who are advancing the profession through research.

 Taking two areas of passion and combining them for a better future for youth sports is how Mayrena Hernandez, MPH, LAT, ATC, is working to progress the athletic training profession.
 After getting her bachelor’s degree in athletic training and master’s degree in public health, Hernandez decided to pursue a career in research.
 So how do these two degrees merge together?
 Hernandez said they’re both at the front of health care.

 Although she is a PhD candidate and is defending her dissertation in early spring, Hernandez has already made strides to better youth sports.
 At the Wisconsin Injury in Sport Lab at the University of Wisconsin at Madison, where she works, the lab is known for sports specialization and Hernandez has been able to curate her research specifically for low socioeconomic youth athletes.